-culture, knowledge, spirituality, language, and community support.
-Facilitate First Nations-led research, based on Ownership, Control, Access, and Possession (OCAP®) principles and community research protocols, to better understand the intersectional health impacts of climate change on First Nations.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION PARTNERS Seek out and abide by First Nations' knowledge and language protocols in all processes seeking to engage First Nations knowledge systems ethically and equitably in federal, provincial, and territorial processes.
+Immediate First Nations, in collaboration with federal, provincial, and territorial departments.
+Increase presence and participation of Knowledge Keepers and language speakers in federal, provincial, and territorial climate and biodiversity discussions and response initiatives.
+Ongoing First Nations, in collaboration with federal, provincial, and territorial departments.
+Create intersectional and diverse processes for federal, provincial, and territorial governments to dialogue directly with Knowledge Keepers, youth, women, persons with disabilities and 2SLGBTQQIA+ individuals regarding changes on the Land and Water.
+Ongoing First Nations, in collaboration with federal, provincial, and territorial departments.
+OBJECTIVE 3.1.4 Stable, adequate, and long-term funding for to First Nations to implement climate crisis and health-related programs that integrate culture, knowledge, spirituality, language, and community support.
+Immediate Federal, provincial, and territorial health departments.
+Facilitate First Nations-led research, based on OCAP® principles and community research protocols, to better understand the intersectional health impacts of climate change on First Nations.
 Ongoing First Nations, in collaboration with educational institutions and health organizations.
-Provide First Nations with financial and technical resources to develop culturally appropriate public awareness and education programs on climate change and to ensure that public health workers are aware of climate- related infectious diseases and mental health stressors.
-Ongoing Federal, provincial, and territorial health departments.
+Provide First Nations with financial and technical resources to develop culturally appropriate public awareness and education programs on climate change and to ensure that public health workers are aware of climate-related infectious diseases and mental health stressors.
+Ongoing First Nations, in collaboration with federal, provincial, and territorial health departments.
 Ensure First Nations and non-Indigenous health agencies undertake culturally appropriate and periodic climate change health assessments in communities to inform climate responses, with a special emphasis on First Nations living in urban centers.
 Ongoing First Nations in collaboration with federal, provincial, and territorial health departments.

-Box 2: Climate Change Impacts on First Nations Health and Well-being
+Case Story 2: Climate Change Impacts on First Nations Health and Well-being

 Climate change has measurable consequences on the health and well-being of First Nations.
 It is expected that climate events will exacerbate respiratory illnesses, cardiovascular conditions, diabetes, and cancers, as well as vector-borne illness (e.g., Lyme Disease and West Nile Virus), and water and food-borne infections (e.g., gastroenteritis, skin, and neurological conditions).
 When First Nations contend with weakened transportation and infrastructures due to extreme climate-related events, this severely impacts their ability to reinforce the continuity of care and their access to health services, medications (i.e., Non-Insured Health Benefits program), diagnostics, and treatment.
-Evacuations due to wildfires and floods may increase First Nations' mental health stress, addictions, violence, racism, financial hardships, and food insecurity.
+Evacuations due to wildfires and floods may increase First Nations' exposure to mental health stress, addictions, violence, racism, financial hardships, and food insecurity.
 Displacement from communities disrupts First Nations' ability to participate in Land-based activities, food sharing networks, the ability to pass on knowledge, and cultural practices: all of which are important for physical, mental, emotional, and spiritual well-being.

-The AFN, lead by the Health Sector, is working to ensure the well-being of First Nations in a rapidly changing climate, including the:
+The AFN, led by the Health Sector, is working to ensure the well-being of First Nations in a rapidly changing climate, including the:

-- development of self-determined climate adaptations and strategies; - recognition that knowledge systems are foundation to community resiliency; - need to address the systemic, structural, jurisdictional, and infrastructural issues that place First Nations' physical, mental, emotional, and spiritual health at greater risk due to climate-related emergencies; - implement digital health systems to safeguard medical and prescription stability; - identify strategies for First Nations people living with disabilities and reduced mobility in the event of climate emergencies and evacuations; and - press for the reorientation of governmental support from reactionary and recovery to communitycentered planning and preparedness.
+- development of self-determined climate adaptations and strategies; - recognition that knowledge systems are foundation to community resiliency; - need to address the systemic, structural, jurisdictional, and infrastructural issues that place First Nations' physical, mental, emotional, and spiritual health at greater risk due to climate-related emergencies; - implement digital health systems to safeguard medical and prescription stability; - identify strategies for First Nations people living with disabilities and reduced mobility in the event of climate emergencies and evacuations; and - press for the reorientation of governmental support from reactionary and recovery to community-centered planning and preparedness.